Azure/terraform-azurerm-avm-ptn-virtualwan/README.md

 - `vhub_public_ip_count`: Optional number of public IP addresses to associate with the Azure Firewall.
 - `tags`: Optional tags to apply to the Azure Firewall resource.

+> Note: There can be multiple objects in this map, one for each Azure Firewall you wish to deploy into the Virtual WAN Virtual Hubs that have been defined in the variable `virtual_hubs`.

 Type:

 ```hcl